zhennann/vue-style-loader/README.md

 - Does not support url mode and reference counting mode.

-- Removed `singleton` option.
+- Removed `singleton` and `insertAt` query options.
 It always automatically pick the style insertion mechanism that makes most sense.

 ## License